gcrosse/NewProject/README.md

 >  Responsive Design: The website is optimized for various screen sizes and devices (desktop, tablet, mobile).
 >  Dark Mode Toggle: A user-friendly option for switching between light and dark themes.

+# UPDATED 2025/04/19

+## Overview
+This project is a website for tracking fitness, diet, and other personal goals.
+It includes features such as a BMR calculator, fitness challenges, weather updates, and stock tracking.

+## Features
+- **BMR Calculator:** Calculates basal metabolic rate based on user's input.
+- **Fitness Challenge:** Join a 30-day push-up challenge and track progress.
+- **Weather Checker:** Get the current weather for your location.
+- **Stock Tracker:** Track live stock prices.

+## Upcoming Features
+- Dark Mode
+- Additional fitness challenges
+- Meal tracking system